daniela-palleschi/r4ling_sose2024/README.md

 To re-use these materials, you need to restore the lockfile which contains all package dependencies.
 To do so:

-1. download the .zip file of the project (or fork it, whatever you prefer)
+1. Download the .zip file of the project (or fork it, whatever you prefer)
 2. Double-click on the RProject (`.Rproj`) in your file manager.
 RStudio should open.
 3. The console should display some information about `renv`: